PATRIC3/p3_docs/docroot/user_guides/services/protein_family_service.md

 ## Buttons

 ### Search
 Launches the Protein Family Sorter Service and, upon completion, displays a page in PATRIC showing all the families associated with the selected genomes, plus filter controls and an interactive heatmap.
+See [Protein Families Tab](../organisms_taxon/protein_families.html) for a detailed description of how to use the Protein Family Sorter filters and heatmap.